Hypothesis tests for structured rank correlation matrices: Supplementary Material

 \subsection{Description}

 The following material supplements the content of the main text.
-Appendices~\ref{app:proofs-prelim}--\ref{app:proofs-null} contain the proofs of the results in sections~\ref{sec:preliminary-notions}--\ref{sec:null}, respectively.
-Appendix~\ref{app:Sigma} includes details about the estimators $\Sh_{np}^{\rm P}$ and $\Sh_{np}^{\rm J}$ of $\S_{np}$, as well as their structured equivalent $\Sb_{np}^{\rm P}$ and $\Sb_{np}^{\rm J}$.
-Appendix~\ref{app:p-values} includes details about the p-value approximations used in the simulation study of Section~\ref{sec:sim-study}, while Appendix~\ref{app:sim} provides the empirical results of this latter study.
-Appendix~\ref{app:application} provides additional details about the data application.
+Appendices~\ref{app:proofs-prelim}, \ref{app:exchangeability} and \ref{app:proofs-null} contain the proofs of the results in Sections~\ref{sec:preliminary-notions}, \ref{sec:exchangeability}, and \ref{sec:null}, respectively.
+Appendix~\ref{app:Sigma} includes details about the estimators $\Sh_{np}^{\rm P}$ and $\Sh_{np}^{\rm J}$ of $\S_{np}$, as well as their structured equivalent $\Sb_{np}^{\rm P}$ and $\Sb_{np}^{\rm J}$; in particular, it contains a new result that eases the estimation of $\Sb_{np}^{\rm J}$ (Proposition~\ref{prop:sigma-exch}).
+Appendix~\ref{app:sim-study} provides details about the numerical approximations of $p$-values for the tests considered in the main paper and gives results of all simulation studies that were carried out.
+Appendix~\ref{app:local-alternatives} contains the proof of Theorem~\ref{thm:asymptotic-n-loc} and examples of asymptotic power curve calculations for the Normal and $t_4$ copula models.
+Appendix~\ref{app:application} provides additional details about the data application in Section~\ref{sec:application}.
+Relevant code pertaining to the simulation study and the data application can be found on GitHub at \url{https://github.com/samperochkin/testing-tau}.